$2.2 million award will convert former coal mine to wildlife viewing habitat

-GRUNDY, Va. – A more than $2.2 million grant presented Thursday by the Virginia Department of Mines, Minerals and Energy’s (DMME) Abandoned Mine Land Economic Revitalization program will help give the public a new way to view elk, bears and other wildlife inhabiting Buchanan County.
+GRUNDY, Va. — A more than $2.2 million grant presented Thursday by the Virginia Department of Mines, Minerals and Energy’s (DMME) Abandoned Mine Land Economic Revitalization program will help give the public a new way of viewing elk, bears and other wildlife inhabiting Buchanan County, Va.

 A chance to view wildlife unique to Southwest Virginia is the goal of the Southwest Virginia Sportsmen and Virginia Department of Wildlife Resources (DWR) through the Ecotourism in Nature’s Wonderland project, DWR officials said Thursday.